pravega/pravega/docs/transactions.md

 The idea with a Pravega Transaction is that it allows an application to prepare a set of Events that can be written "all at once" to a Stream.
-This allows an application to "batch" up a bunch of Events by writing them into the Transaction context and then appending the entire set to the Stream.
-An application might want to do this in cases where it wants the Events to be durably stored and then accommodate conditions in which circumstances suggest those Events should be appended or should not be appended to the Stream.
+This allows an application to "commit" a bunch of Events Atomically.
+This is done by writing them into the Transaction and calling commit to append them to the Stream.
+An application might want to do this in cases where it wants the Events to be durably stored and later decided whether or not those Events should be appended to the Stream.
 This allows the application to control when the set of Events are made visible to Readers.

 A Transaction is created via an EventStreamWriter.
 Recall that an